 Michael W. Folonis Architects is an award-winning design studio located in Santa Monica, California, directed by Michael Folonis, FAIA.
-The firm is a Veteran Owned Small Business (VOSB).
+The firm is a Service-Disabled Veteran-Owned Small Business (SDVOSB).

 The philosophy at Michael W. Folonis Architects is to engage in a constant working awareness of Culture, Technology, History, Sustainability and Social Relevance.
 We employ these fundamental components in every stage of research, design and development.

 Counter to the throw-away culture of today, MWFA establishes a permanent architectural character, grounding each structure to the land and responding to a project’s unique set of conditions.
 Design is not begun with preconceived assumptions.
 Rather, design solutions are discovered in response to a project’s unique constraints and issues.
 Scale, mass, function, sustainability, city and neighborhood fabric, planning and zoning codes, and the process of building are all factors that can inform organic, original solutions.
 MWFA uses these opportunities and limitations to create significant, signature buildings.

 Mr. Folonis guides all project phases from design through project realization, while remaining the primary contact for every client.
 The firm is distinguished in having received numerous regional and national design award as well as the honor of being published nationally and internationally.